Cebion/MagicalBroomExtreme/README.md

 * **mbx_src**
   * Original VisualC++6.0 project containing the source code of the game and various utilities.
 * **luna-mbx**
-  * Reimplementation of a subset of Luna library (the subset used by Magical Broom Extreme) using SDL and OpenGL(ES) instead of DirectX 8.1.
+  * Reimplementation of a subset of Luna library (the subset used by Magical Broom Extreme) using SDL2 and OpenGL(ES) instead of DirectX 8.1.

 ----